pabloazurduy/pabloazurduy.github.io/_posts/2023-04-21-synthetic_control.md

 [Abadie, Diamond, and Hainmueller (2010)][5] recommend iteratively dropping the states whose pre-treatment RMSPE is considerably different than California’s because as you can see, they’re kind of blowing up the scale and making it hard to see what’s going on.

 ![Synthetic Control img 2](synthetic_control_2.png){: h='400'}
+_Scott Cunningham, "Synthetic Control, Placebo distribution using all units as donor pool" 21 Mar.
+2023.
+Used under Fair Use, no commercial intent, for educational purposes only.
+[Original Source][9]_

 They do this in several steps, but I’ll just skip to the last step (Figure 10.5).
 In this, they’ve dropped any state unit from the graph whose pre-treatment RMSPE is more than two times that of California’s.
 This therefore limits the picture to just units whose model fit, pre-treatment, was pretty good, like California’s.

 ![Synthetic Control 3](synthetic_control_3.png){: h='400'}
+_Scott Cunningham, "Synthetic Control, Pre-Proposition 99 RMSPE$\geq$2 times Pre-Pop 99 RMSPE for CA" 21 Mar.
+2023.
+Used under Fair Use, no commercial intent, for educational purposes only.
+[Original Source][10]_

 But, ultimately, the inference is based on those exact $p$-values.
 So the way we do this is we simply create a histogram of the ratios, and more or less mark the treatment group in the distribution so that the reader can see the exact $p$-value associated with the model.
 To do that we basically build the distributions of the rations pre-post RMSPE and we estimate the probability of getting the result for the actual treated unit.
 In this case, this is 0.026, which is less than 5%.

 ![Synthetic Control 4](synthetic_control_4.png){: h='400'}
+_Scott Cunningham, "Synthetic Control,Histogram of post/pre RMSPE of all units."
+21 Mar.
+2023.
+Used under Fair Use, no commercial intent, for educational purposes only.
+[Original Source][11]_

 Another valid way to check for the validity of our models is to use a "placebo" treatment date, [Abadie, Diamond, and Hainmueller (2015)][7] to check if the synthetic control model is actually a good predictor of the outcome value in the treatment city.